Free methods that cost nothing

 3. Evaluate what you found.
 If AI ignores your brand, gets facts wrong, or favors competitors heavily — the free check has done its job by identifying the problem.
 Now you need to understand why.

-4. Get a one-time audit if needed ($99).
-A Metricus Snapshot report maps the sources feeding AI, benchmarks you against competitors, flags factual errors, and provides specific findings you can act on.
-No subscription, no recurring fee.
+4. Get a Snapshot if needed ($499).
+A Metricus Snapshot maps the sources feeding AI, benchmarks you against competitors, flags factual errors, and provides specific findings you can act on — plus drop-in files (llms.txt, JSON-LD schemas, page copy) you can deploy the same day.
+Curated by AI experts, delivered in 24 hours.
+No subscription.

 5. Recheck in 3–6 months.
 AI models update their data periodically.
-A second manual check or a follow-up audit shows whether your improvements took hold.
+A second manual check or a follow-up Snapshot shows whether your improvements took hold.

 When it makes sense to spend more